Liverpool player ratings: one player gets 3/10 and several 4/10s in Real Madrid loss

 Then it got even better for the Reds as they doubled their advantage on 14 minutes.
 Real goalkeeper Thibaut Courtois’ miscontrolled allowed Salah to pounce and convert from close range.

 But Madrid - who were the comeback kings on the road to winning the competition last season - would ensure they went into half-time level.
-Rodrygo reduced the arrears in the 21st minute when his curling shot nestled into the far corner.
+Vinicius Jr reduced the arrears in the 21st minute when his curling shot nestled into the far corner.

 There would then be a calamitous error from Liverpool keeper Alisson Becker when his attempted clearance bounced off Vinicius Jr, with the ricochet finding its way into the unguarded net.